WPRDC/data-guide/docs/PublishingCKAN.md

 * Permitted/prohibited values
 * Public access limitations

+You can read more about data dictionaries, how to make them, and our suggested formats [here](https://github.com/WPRDC/data-guide/blob/master/docs/data_dictionaries.md).

 #### Creating a Resource Within a Dataset

 The second step in the process involves creating resources within each dataset.
 The process includes: